If your query is addressed below or on the Home Affairs website, we will not provide a response.

-For information about different visa options, you can use the Visa Finder.
+For information about different visa options, use the Visa Finder.

-If you experience technical difficulties applying online, please visit ImmiAccount Technical Help.
+If you experience technical difficulties applying online, visit ImmiAccount Technical Help.

 If your actual or probable date of birth is unknown (for example, your passport lists your date of birth as ‘XX/XX/YYYY’), you should record the information as it appears in the machine readable zone in your passport (usually located at the bottom of the identity page).

 This will depend on your personal circumstances and the visa that you have applied for.
 All permanent visa applicants and certain temporary visa applicants will be required to undergo health examinations as a part of the visa application process.

-If you have received a request to undergo a health assessment please note:
+If you have received a request to undergo a health assessment:

-All necessary information to undertake the required assessment(s) is provided in our request and is also available via the Department’s website.
-The Department will not respond to further queries on how to action these requests.
+All necessary information to undertake the required assessment(s) is provided in our request and is also available on the Home Affairs website.
+We will not respond to further queries on how to action these requests.

-For more information about the health requirement, including how to contact a panel physician near you, please click here.
+For more information about the health requirement, including how to arrange your health examination, visit the Home Affairs website.

 All applicants in Myanmar must complete biometrics (face photograph and fingerprint scan) collection for each application lodged, irrespective of their nationality, unless they are excluded or exempt from the program.

 When you lodge your application online, you will be sent a request to provide personal identifiers (biometrics) via email.
-You should make an appointment to attend the Australian Visa Application Centre (AVAC) in person to provide your biometrics.
+You should make an appointment to attend the Australian Biometrics Collection Centre (ABCC) in person to provide your biometrics.
 Take a copy of that email and your passport to the appointment.

-If you lodge a paper application at the AVAC, you will be asked to provide your biometrics at the same time.
+If use the Assisted Online Form Filling service at the ABCC, you will be asked to provide your biometrics at the same time.